MHFA Instructors, Grant Staff and Advisory Board

 • Vickie Harden is an assistant professor in the Department of Social Work.
 She has extensive experience in community behavioral health.
 Her research focus is related to rural health disparities, particularly related to mental health and addiction.

-• Lisa Schrader, MPH, CHES, is a Health Educator through MTSU Student Health Services.
+• Lisa Schrader is a Health Educator through MTSU Student Health Services.
 She provides programming and consultation to MTSU student groups on a variety of health topics.
 She also supervises Health Services' peer education group, and the Raider Health Corps.

 • Robin Lee is a Licensed Professional Counselor (LPC) and faculty member in the Professional Counseling program at Middle Tennessee State University, specializing in clinical mental health counseling.
 She serves as the Director of the MTSU Center for Counseling and Psychological Services and serves as the Professional Counseling Program Coordinator.